MA in History

 The department offers concentrated training in three particular areas: the history of science, technology and society; environmental history; and history of the American West.
 While the degrees offered by the Department are grounded in American history, the faculty is committed to familiarizing students with critical theoretical concerns, the history of women in a multicultural context, and to encouraging students to think about the history of the United States in a global context.

 The MA degree requires a total of 30 credit hours.
 The following required courses have been created to serve as the core of each graduate student’s program.
-Students may also take 400-level courses in history or in related disciplines, such as historical geography.
+Each student will work with a committee to design a program of study that fits their research interests.
+Students may also take up to 9 credits of 400-level courses in history or in related disciplines, such as historical geography.
 Internships at museums and historical societies may also count for credit.

 Required Core Courses